centreon/centreon-documentation/en/integrations/plugin-packs/procedures/operatingsystems-linux-snmp.md

 ## FAQ

-### How do I run my plugin through CLI and what does main parameters stand for ?
+### How do I run my plugin through the CLI and what do the main parameters stand for ?

-Once you've installed the plugin, you can test it under the centreon-engine system user
+Once you've installed the plugin, you can test it logging with centreon-engine user:

 ```bash
 /usr/lib/centreon/plugins//centreon_linux_snmp.pl